Shop Fighting Blindness

 *0.5% of the purchase price from your eligible AmazonSmile purchases.

-If you are an AmazonSmile customer, you can now support the Foundation Fighting Blindness in the Amazon shopping app on your Android device!
+If you are an AmazonSmile customer, you can now support the Foundation Fighting Blindness in the Amazon shopping app on your mobile device!
 Simply follow these instructions to turn on AmazonSmile and start generating donations.

 - View Settings and select AmazonSmile.